-The COVID-19 virus is transmitted via respiratory droplets.
-Exposure can occur by direct inhalation of aerosolized droplets or by touching a surface that the virus has been introduced to and then touching your mouth, eyes, or nose.
-People may be infectious without showing symptoms.
-Consider the following suggestions to prevent spreading the virus:

-- Distance: Keep at least 6 feet of separation between researchers.
+Distance: Keep at least 6 feet (2 meters) of separation between researchers.
 Work at separate benches, or every other bench.
 Place markers on the floor to maintain separation between workstations.
 Avoid performing non-lab activities like paperwork in the lab if it will help increase distance between personnel.
-Post signs limiting the number of people allowed in a specific area. - Time: Minimize contact time between researchers, staggering schedules for staff and use of shared equipment. - Contamination reduction: Minimize cross-contamination.
-Assign specific work areas or processes to individual researchers when possible.
-Disinfect shared areas and equipment, and areas where gloves are not used, especially "high-touch" locations like doorknobs, faucet handles at sinks, keyboards, before and after use.
-Whenever possible, reusable respirators, gloves, face shields, and other PPE should only be used by a single individual.
-When work areas, equipment, or PPE must be shared, sanitize with a disinfectant approved for SARS-CoV-2 between uses.
+Post signs limiting the number of people allowed in a specific area.
+If possible, please limit elevator use to those who cannot use the stairs.
+If you require the use of an elevator, limit one person per elevator ride.

+Time: Minimize contact time between researchers, staggering schedules for staff and use of shared equipment, offices, kitchens, or restrooms.

+Contamination reduction: Assign specific work areas or processes to individual researchers when possible.
+Disinfect shared areas and equipment, especially "high-touch" locations like doorknobs, faucet handles at sinks, keyboards, before and after use.
+Whenever possible, reusable personal protective equipment (PPE) should only be used by a single individual.
+When work areas, equipment, or PPE must be shared, sanitize with a disinfectant approved for SARS-CoV-2 between uses and as personnel leave the lab.
+For high-touch surfaces in the lab that are difficult to decontaminate (e.g. microscope eyepieces, touch-screen control panels), keep a supply of plastic wrap nearby to cover the surface work beginning work, and remove it when done.

+Cloth face coverings: The CDC recommends wearing a cloth face covering in public settings where other social distancing measures are difficult to maintain, as it can slow the spread of the virus from those who may be infected but not know it.
+Surgical masks and N95 respirators remain critical medical supplies and must be reserved for medical providers.
+The CDC has instructions for making cloth face coverings at home.